Emysly/SinglyList/README.md

 -----

+# ReverseList

-Java program to create a singly linked list of n nodes and display it in reverse order In this program, we need to create a singly linked list and display the list in reverse order.
+## Java program to create a singly linked list of n nodes and display it in reverse order
+In this program, we need to create a singly linked list and display the list in reverse order.

 Original List